 Compared to the PP [9] an enhancement regarding memory area protection has been established.
-The clear definition of privilege levels for operated software establishes the clear separation of different restricted memory areas for running the firmware - regardless of the version in use -, downloading and/or running the operating system and to establish a clear separation between different applications.
+The clear definition of privilege levels for operated software establishes the clear separation of different restricted memory areas for running the firmware, downloading and/or running the operating system, and to establish a clear separation between different applications.
 Nevertheless, it is also possible to define a shared memory section where separated applications may exchange defined data.
 The privilege levels clearly define by using a hierarchical model the access right from one level to the other.
 These measures ensure that the threat T.Mem-Access is clearly covered by the security objective O.Mem-Access.

-5.8 P.Ctrl_Loader, P.Lim_Block_Loader, P.Lim_Block_Loader, T.Masquerade and T.Open_Samples__Diffusion
+5.8 P.Ctrl_Loader, P.Lim_Block_Loader, T.Masquerade and T.Open_Samples__Diffusion